Issue AI Analytics for Jira

 AI Assistant

 To use the AI Assistant, open an existing issue and interact with the AI Assistant panel.
-The AI Assistant provides a chat-like interface where you can ask questions or instruct the AI model to perform specific tasks related to the issue.
+The AI Assistant provides a chat interface where you can ask questions or instruct the AI model to perform specific tasks related to the issue.

 This allows you to get quick, AI-powered support and insights right inside your Jira issues.